Alvaro Trigo runs one hundred seven kilometers for childhood against cancer

-Published on May 10, 2026 | Translated from Spanish
+Published on May 11, 2026 | Translated from Spanish

 Álvaro Trigo, a survivor of a fire with burns covering 63% of his body, has started a charity run of 107 kilometers between Segovia and Madrid.
-In collaboration with the Aladina Foundation, he seeks to raise funds and raise awareness about the fight against childhood cancer.
+In collaboration with the Aladina Foundation, he seeks to raise funds and raise awareness for the fight against childhood cancer.
 His traumatic experience has become a driving force to inspire others to overcome adversity.

 Álvaro Trigo, with scars, runs 107 km from Segovia to Madrid, supported by the Aladina Foundation, for children against cancer.